janisstreib/archivid/README.md

 # archivid
-A stupid combination of scripts to play random archillect.com videos/GIFs in a random order.
+A stupid combination of scripts to play archillect.com videos/GIFs in a random order.

 ## Requirements
  * Python3